opf/openproject/docs/release-notes/13-4-0/README.md

 ### Advanced features for custom project lists

 With OpenProject 13.4 we are again releasing further features for custom [project lists](https://www.openproject.org/docs/user-guide/projects/project-lists/).
-The most important update here is that **columns can now be changed in selection and order and then saved in a new configured view** – just as you're probably used to do with a work package list.
+The most important update here is that you can now modify the selection and order of columns, then save them in a  newly configured view, much like how you typically manage a work package list.

-In addition, you will now be reminded to save changes to your project list in the form of a **Save button** on the top left toolbar.
-This helps users to remember to save the view and not lose their work when they leave the page.
+In addition, you will now be reminded to save changes to your project list in the form of a **Save link** in the top right corner.
+This helps users remember to save the view and not lose their work when they leave the page.

 ### Advanced features for the Meetings module